 She subsequently went to Bristol University, UK for a post doc with Prof. Varinder K. Aggarwal in 2003-2004.
-The project started out as a total synthesis of (-)-Epibatidine, and was later widened to include methodology studies on alfa-arylation of ketones.
+The project started out as a total synthesis of (-)-Epibatidine, and was later widened to include methodology development on alfa-arylation of ketones.
 Returning to Sweden, she became assistant supervisor in the group of Prof. J.-E. Bäckvall at SU.

 Selcted Awards and Grants